Damages in a Personal Injury Case

 - Report your accident and injuries.
 Report your accident to the police if you’ve suffered a motor vehicle accident.
 Notify a property or store owner if you are injured on their property.

 - Get contact and insurance information.
-With that information, you and your attorney will know who to contact when you seek compensation for your injuries and damages.
+With that information, you and your injury attorney will know who to contact when you seek compensation for your injuries and damages.

 - Document the accident scene and your visible injuries.
 If possible, take photographs or videos of the accident scene and any visible injuries you’ve suffered.